ice-blog-header-image-Oct-2021

 The 2024 closure of the Port of Baltimore due to the bridge collapse caused shipments to be rerouted to other East Coast ports, including NY/NJ along with ports in Norfolk and Philadelphia.
 Temporarily, this added to the strain of an already busy shipping hub.

 Close, long-standing relationships with local truckers in New Jersey can help you get your containers off the terminals and avoid costly detention and demurrage charges.
-Those same relationships can allow a local NJ freight forwarder to pre-pull or re-deliver containers to/from the trucker’s own yard at preferable yard storage rates.
+Those same relationships can allow a local freight forwarder who understands NJ logistics to pre-pull or re-deliver containers to/from the trucker’s own yard at preferable yard storage rates.

-Shipping a load to the Port of NY/NJ that requires trans-loading can get tricky without the right connections.
-Say you’re importing several container loads of pipe in bundles, and once it gets to New Jersey you want to transload them into domestic vans or flatbeds.
+Shipping a load to the Port of NY/NJ that requires transloading can get tricky without the right connections.
+Say you’re importing several container loads of pipes in bundles, and once they get to New Jersey you want to transload them into dry vans or flatbeds.
 The warehouse your forwarder uses for transloading stopped handling bundled tubing several years ago.
 But your New Jersey freight forwarder gives that warehouse a lot of business, and the owners are old friends.
 So, management at the warehouse makes an exception, and you get expert service at a competitive rate.

 The Port of NY/NJ is an extremely busy hub, with large ocean freight carriers offering multiple sailings per week.
-A shipper can easily become bewildered by the dizzying array of options available.
+A shipper can easily become bewildered by the dizzying array of available options.

-An experienced New Jersey freight forwarder has tight relationships with all the carriers and mega alliances, knows their schedules and ports of call, and their current rates.
+An experienced New Jersey freight forwarder has tight relationships with all the carriers and mega alliances and knows their schedules and ports of call, as well as their current rates.
 Armed with this information, they can offer shippers the most economical sailings that meet their timelines, whether capacity is tight or flush.

-A forwarder in another region will probably use a courier to make the delivery.
-That’s perfectly fine.
+A forwarder in another region will probably use a courier to make the delivery, which is perfectly fine.
 But when a freight forwarding company in New Jersey personally delivers your documents, you gain additional peace of mind.

 Another advantage of a New Jersey freight forwarder is they can have their customs broker representative present during U.S. Customs inspections.
 If there are any questions about the cargo, their on-site presence helps resolve them quickly.
-For instance, they can quickly handle complex compliance or Customs documentation, especially for shipments that require precise timing, such as hazardous materials.
+For instance, the customs broker can quickly handle complex compliance or Customs documentation, especially for shipments that require precise timing, such as hazardous materials.

 Freight forwarding companies in New Jersey can also arrange for direct pickups from local warehouses, ensuring that items are loaded safely and meet regulatory requirements.
 They can also oversee the delivery process to make sure there aren’t issues with the cargo reaching its destination.